deanwampler/JustEnoughScalaForSpark/README.md

 <center><b>Figure 3:</b> After Starting the Notebook</center>

 > **NOTE:** If the new tab fails to open or the notebook fails to load as shown, check the terminal window where you started Spark Notebook.
 Are there any error messages?
+>
+> Another thing to try is to copy the `JustEnoughScalaForSpark.snb` into the `notebooks` directory of the Spark Notebook distribution.
+>
-If you can't debug the issue, post questions to the [Gitter channel](https://gitter.im/deanwampler/JustEnoughScalaForSpark) or post issues to the [GitHub repo](https://github.com/deanwampler/JustEnoughScalaForSpark/issues).
+> If you can't debug the issue, post questions to the [Gitter channel](https://gitter.im/deanwampler/JustEnoughScalaForSpark) or post issues to the [GitHub repo](https://github.com/deanwampler/JustEnoughScalaForSpark/issues).

 ## What's Next?